kysgattu/Face-Mask-Detection/README.md

 ##### Testing and Implementing Model <a name='vid-implem'></a>

 - The video recorded is divided into a definite number of frames and each frame is tested using the predict method of the model trained earlier i.e., FaDetNet.h5.
-- Then the result is shown by highlighting faces in each frame of the video as No Mask and Mask
+- Then the result is shown by highlighting faces in each frame of the video as No Mask and Mask.
+- If Mask is not detected on the face, A beep sound alert is given.

 > ### Test Results <a name='results'></a>